outfrenk/pymaginverse/README.md

 # geomagnetic_field_inversions
 Library for the numerical inversion of geomagnetic field data.
-This code is based on Fortran Code provided by Monica Korte and two papers:
+This library is brough to you by Frenk Out, Maximilian Schanner, Liz van Grinsven, Monika Korte, and Lennart de Groot.
+This code is based on Fortran code used for the following two papers:
 - Korte, M., & Constable, C. (2003).
 [Continuous global geomagnetic field models for the past 3000 years.](https://www.sciencedirect.com/science/article/pii/S0031920103001651) Physics of the Earth and Planetary Interiors, 140(1-3), 73-89.
 [10.1016/j.pepi.2003.07.013](https://doi.org/10.1016/j.pepi.2003.07.013)
 - Korte, M., Donadini, F., & Constable, C. G. (2009).
 [Geomagnetic field for 0–3 ka: 2.
 A new series of time‐varying global models.](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2008GC002297) Geochemistry, Geophysics, Geosystems, 10(6).
 [10.1029/2008GC002297](https://doi.org/10.1029/2008GC002297)